Ki-Hang Kim: Education and career

-Kim graduated from the University of Southern Mississippi in 1960 with a B.S. in Mathematics.
+Kim graduated from the University of Southern Mississippi in 1960 with a B.S. in mathematics.
 He received a M.S. a year later, in 1961.
-Unable to fund a Ph.D, Kim taught briefly at University of Hartford.
-He then obtained a Ph.D in Mathematics from George Washington University in 1970, for On (0,1)-Matrix Semigroups.
+Unable to fund a Ph.D., Kim taught briefly at University of Hartford.
+He then obtained a Ph.D. in mathematics from George Washington University in 1970, for On (0,1)-Matrix Semigroups.

-Kim began teaching at St. Mary’s College in 1968, moving to Pembroke State University in 1971.
+Kim began teaching at St. Mary's College in 1968, moving to Pembroke State University in 1971.
 Finally, he accepted the position of professor of mathematics and Director of the Mathematics Research Group at Alabama State University.
 Kim additionally taught at institutions abroad, in Portugal and India, as well as attending many international conferences, including those in China and Hungary, particularly the conference on Algebraic Semigroup Theory in Szeged, Hungary, where he was the only American invited.
 He was also active in many conferences within the US, including the American Mathematical Society meeting at Auburn University in 1971, Southeastern Conference on Combinatorics, Graph Theory, Computing in Boca Raton, Florida in 1974.
 Kim spent 35 years teaching at Alabama State University, ending his tenure in 2007.

-From 1971 - 1976, Kim published 25 papers on semigroups and Boolean matrices (under the name Kim Butler).
+From 1971 to 1976, Kim published 25 papers on semigroups and Boolean matrices (under the name Kim Butler).
 Following meeting fellow mathematician Fred Roush, Kim published over 150 more papers over a variety of subjects.
 He is remembered for bridging the gap between social sciences, particularly economics, psychology, and political sciences.
 In 1980, he launched and became editor of Mathematical Social Sciences, focusing on Game Theory and Social Choice Theory.
 Kim also disproved an established theorem dictating the way computer coding was written.
 Kim wrote seven books, most co-authored by Roush.